Kenny Bräck

-Kenny Bräck (born 21 March 1966) is a Swedish former race car driver.
+Per Cenny "Kenny" Bräck (born 21 March 1966) is a Swedish former race car driver.
 Until his retirement from racing, he competed in the CART, Indy Racing League and the IROC series.
 He won the 1998 Indy Racing League championship and the 1999 Indianapolis 500, becoming the first Swedish driver to win the race.

 He survived one of the racing sport's biggest crashes at Texas Motor Speedway in 2003, where he recorded the highest horizontal g-force ever survived by a human being at 214 g0.
 Eighteen months later he made a comeback at the Indy 500 and set the fastest qualifying time of the field.
 He retired from IndyCar racing after the race.

 In 2009, he made a comeback to rally, competing in Rally X at X-Games 15 and winning Gold.
-Bräck still drives occasionally and won The Dukerie's Stage Rally in Nottingham, England with co-driver Emil Axelsson in June 2011.
+Bräck no longer races, his last win being The Dukerie's Stage Rally in Nottingham, England with co-driver Emil Axelsson in June 2011.
 The duo also won the Swedish classic The Midnight Sun Rally in July 2011.
-In September Bräck took pole position and won the RAC Tourist Trophy race at the Goodwood Revival in a Shelby Daytona Coupé 1964 together with 9-time 24 Hours of Le Mans winner Tom Kristensen.
-In September 2013 Bräck won The Whitsun Trophy race at the Goodwood Revival in a Ford GT40 together with Red Bull Racing's Adrian Newey.
+In September of that year, Bräck took pole position and won the RAC Tourist Trophy race at the Goodwood Revival in a Shelby Daytona Coupé 1964 together with nine-time 24 Hours of Le Mans winner Tom Kristensen.
+In September 2013, Bräck won The Whitsun Trophy race at the Goodwood Revival in a Ford GT40 together with Red Bull Racing's Adrian Newey.

 Early career

 Born in Arvika, Sweden, he grew up in the small village of Glava, where his father taught him to drive cars on the lake-ice in the winters.
-A neighbor introduced Bräck to racing when he was 13 years of age, working in his business one summer, buying him a go-kart.
+A neighbor introduced Bräck to racing when he was thirteen years of age, working in his business one summer, buying him a go-kart.
 Apart from the beginning of Bräck's career, he has managed his career himself, from finding sponsors, negotiating contracts to winning races.

 Formula racing

-He raced in Britain and Sweden in Formula Ford and Formula 3 (he was Swedish junior Formula Ford Champion in 1986), in Europe in Formula Opel Lotus and the Renault Clio Cup (Scandinavian Champion 1992) and in the US in the Barber Saab Pro Series (Champion in 1993).
+Bräck raced in Britain and Sweden in Formula Ford and Formula 3 (he was Swedish junior Formula Ford Champion in 1986), in Europe in Formula Opel Lotus and the Renault Clio Cup (Scandinavian Champion 1992) and in the US in the Barber Saab Pro Series (Champion in 1993).

-In 1994 he competed in the International Formula 3000.
-In 1995 he finished third in the International F3000 championship for Madgwick Racing.
-In 1996 he was Arrows Formula One test driver but decided to leave the team after mid season concentrating on his European F3000 campaign.
+In 1994, Bräck competed in the International Formula 3000.
+In 1995, he finished third in the International F3000 championship for Madgwick Racing.
+In 1996, he was Arrows Formula One test driver but decided to leave the team after mid season concentrating on his European F3000 campaign.
 Despite winning the last race on the road, after a controversial Clerk of the Course decision he eventually was disqualified from the event and had to settle for the runner-up position in the championship, driving for the British team Super Nova.
 Had he not been disqualified, Bräck would have been champion.